• Skip to primary navigation

 • Sesame Oil & Seeds - Optional but adds depth and crunch at the end

-Nothing fancy—just a solid combo of everyday ingredients that work together.
+Nothing fancy-just a solid combo of everyday ingredients that work together; also great with pulled pork sandwiches for easy weeknights.

 How to Make Teriyaki Pork in the Instant Pot